Grand Rapids Truck Accident Lawyer

 A Grand Rapids truck accident lawyer helps victims of semi-truck, 18-wheeler, and commercial vehicle crashes on US-131, I-96, M-6, and throughout Kent County recover compensation for medical bills, lost wages, and pain and suffering under Michigan No-Fault law and federal FMCSA regulations.
 The Michigan Legal Center has recovered more than $300 million for Michigan accident victims, including a $5 million wrongful death verdict in a semi-truck case and a $1.2 million recovery in a commercial truck crash.
 Consultations are free, 24 hours a day; you pay nothing unless we win.
 Call our Grand Rapids office at (616) 591-3700.

-Grand Rapids Runs on Commerce, and Commerce Runs on Trucks — and When Those Trucks Cause Harm, Someone Has to Answer
+Grand Rapids Runs on Commerce, and Commerce Runs on Trucks.
+And When Those Trucks Cause Harm, Someone Has to Answer.

-Grand Rapids doesn't romanticize its history.
-It has evolved from a furniture manufacturing center into a hub for medical devices and craft beverages, while remaining rooted in the industrial and logistics sectors that have long supported West Michigan.
-That economy depends on trucks: Meijer's distribution network is headquartered in Grand Rapids and runs one of the largest private fleets in the Midwest; Amway's logistics operation ships products globally, with domestic freight moving through the Kent County corridor; SpartanNash distributes to hundreds of grocery stores from Byron Center operations; Steelcase, Gordon Food Service, and Gentex all rely on a steady flow of commercial freight on US-131, I-96, and every surface road in between.
+That economy depends on trucks.
+Meijer's distribution network is headquartered in Grand Rapids and runs one of the largest private fleets in the Midwest.
+Amway's logistics operation ships products globally, with domestic freight constantly moving through the Kent County corridor.
+SpartanNash distributes to hundreds of grocery stores across the region from its Byron Center operations.
+Steelcase, Gordon Food Service, Gentex: the names on the marquee buildings along the freeway all rely on a steady flow of commercial freight.
+That freight moves on US-131, I-96, and every surface road in between.

-None of that is a complaint — Grand Rapids built something real with that economy, and it shows in the neighborhoods, the arts scene, and the growth.
-But that same freight volume means drivers are pushed too hard and carriers defer maintenance.
-When a truck driver who has been behind the wheel for eleven of the last fourteen hours tries to navigate the US-131 S-curve through downtown, people get hurt — people who live here and were just driving home.
-The trucking industry helped build this city; it also owes this city's residents reasonable care.
-When that care is absent, we are here.
-When a crash puts you in Corewell Health Grand Rapids with injuries you never anticipated and bills you cannot afford, you deserve someone who will stand between you and the carrier's legal machine — that is exactly what we do.
+None of that is a complaint.
+Grand Rapids built something real with that economy, and it shows in the city's neighborhoods, its arts scene, and its growth.
+But that same freight volume creates an undeniable reality: drivers are pushed too hard, and carriers defer maintenance.
+When a truck driver who has been behind the wheel for eleven of the last fourteen hours tries to navigate the US-131 S-curve through downtown, people get hurt.
+People who live here and work here.
+People who were just driving home.

 US-131, I-96, M-6, and the Roads That Put Grand Rapids Residents at Risk